 Want a night of brain teasers?
 This evening program is a series of activities that challenge students to communicate, think under pressure and work together as a team to accomplish various goals.
 Tasks may include building a tower of clothespins, designing an aluminum foil boat that can hold the most rocks or one of many other activities.
 Challenge Night is a great addition to your visit if your group is not already taking Challenge Course 1, 2, or 3.
+Participants will accomplish challenges in their field groups.

 Get ready for a fast paced program that runs much like a zany TV show.
 Teams earn points for having the person with the most hilarious laugh, best group rendition of a nursery rhyme music video, best impersonation, answering trivia questions etc. Dutch Auction is designed to heighten cooperation and the imagination.
 For an added bonus, have students bring old costumes or unique clothing to add a hint of craziness!